-In particular, we find an example of a Sarkisov link featuring a flop between a smooth 5-fold $Y$ and a $\mathbb{P}^3$-bundle that is singular along a curve where locally analytically around every point of the curve we have the $\mathbb{C}^1 \times A_1$ singularity (see \cref{exa:flop from smooth to singular}).

-We have an application of our results to divisorial stability of $Y$.
-We generalise in particular \cite[Lemma 3.22]{CalabiBook}.
+Divisorial stability was introduced in \cite{Kentovolume} as a weaker notion of K-stability.
+Its importance comes from the seminal work in \cite{CDS1,CDS2,CDS3} proving the equivalence of the existence of K\"ahler-Einstein (KE) metrics on Fano manifolds and the algebraic-geometric notion of K-(poly)stability.
+We prove non-existence of KE metrics on blowups of projective spaces and quadrics along a line, generalising \cite[Lemma 3.22]{CalabiBook}.

 \MainStability{ Let $\Gamma$ be a projective line in a smooth Fano hypersurface.
 Let $\varphi \colon Y \rightarrow X$ be the blowup of $X$ along $\Gamma$ and suppose that $Y$ is a Fano variety.
-Then $Y$ is divisorially stable if and only if $X$ is a cubic $n$-fold.
-In particular, if $X=\mathbb P^n$ or $X$ is a quadric, then $Y$ does not admit a K\"ahler-Einstein metric. }
+Then, if $X=\mathbb P^n$ or $X$ is a quadric, then $Y$ is divisorially unstable.
+In particular, $Y$ is not K-stable and does not admit a K\"ahler-Einstein metric. }

 \begin{theorem*} [= Theorem \ref{thm:stabilityI}] \MainStability{} \end{theorem*}